kmarkus/rFSM/README.md

 until either the function completes or an event triggers a transition to a different state.

-Implementationwise, this function is treated as a Lua coroutine.
+Implementationwise, this function is treated as a Lua *coroutine*.
 This enables the following two use-cases:

 1. `doo` is a regular function: `doo` is executed once and a